juanboro/esphome/juanboro/tcp_server/README.md

 ```

 ## final notes
 This is heavily based on this (and everything it is based on): [esphome-stream-server-v2](https://github.com/tube0013/esphome-stream-server-v2.git).
+This component works quite well for me with [genmon](https://github.com/jgyates/genmon) similar to the setup done [here](https://github.com/gregmac/Genmon-ESP32-Serial-Bridge) - except I built my serial bridge using a ESP8266 instead of an ESP32.

 ESPHome Mysteries
 -----------------